 To be in the capitol of the United States or to stand outside the White House fence were unalloyed thrills for most of the students.
 Over and over they said, "I can’t believe we’re actually in Washington."
 After nearly a year of studying U.S. history, they were well prepared, knew the governmental structure and were appropriately in awe of standing in the shadow of so much history -- and power.

 The wow factor was much on display at the Smithsonian and the Steven F. Udvar-Hazy Center, where the students reacted to the actual, battered space shuttle Discovery; storied airplanes from the early days of flight; the SR-71 Blackbird and a huge, sleek Concorde.
-Students even seemed to have some sense of the significance of the Enola Gay, which rained atomic destruction on Hiroshima.

 Even though the Kennedy brothers could not have meant so much to them as to the adults, students nevertheless paused with respect at the eternal flame and listened to the guide’s description of the evolution of Arlington Cemetery from the days the land and mansion belonged to Gen. Robert E. Lee.
 We followed Lincoln from Ford’s Theater to the home where he died.
 Maybe an issue for some students was living in a small city in the western North Carolina Blue Ridge and coming to the big city on the Potomac, but they did not react to North-South any more than to Democrat-Republican.
 It was all one country to them.